maxgestic/usarealismrp-fxserver/README.md

 ```
 --[[
-	The server-sided character object (from usa-characters) has a whole bunch of helpful properties and methods pertaining to the player's character
+	The server-sided character object (from resources/usa-characters/classes/character.lua, see rTable functions) has a whole bunch of helpful properties and methods to manipulate character data which will be persistent across restarts
 ]]

 -- for example: